dacadeorg/tutorials/ICP/typescript-smart-contract-101/content/typescript-smart-contract-101.md

 -   "candid": Points DFX to our Candid file (`src/index.did`), an interface description language (IDL) used by Internet Computer.
 -   "wasm": Directs DFX to our compiled WebAssembly (WASM) file (`.azle/message_board/message_board.wasm.gz`), a fast, efficient, and secure binary instruction format.
 -  "gzip": Indicates that the WASM file should be compressed using gzip.
+- "metadata": Contains additional information about the canister, such as its Candid service and the name of the CDK (Canister Development Kit) used.
+This information is used by DFX to interact with the canister.

 **3. Package.json File**: The `package.json` file in the root directory manages the project's metadata and dependencies.